umhau/umhau.github.io/_posts/2020-11-6-how-to-read-a-youtube.md

 ```
 sed '/ --> /d' captions.en.vtt | sed '/<c>/d' | sed '/^[[:space:]]*$/d' | uniq
 ```
-We just want each line to be unique.
+We just want each line to be `uniq`.
 ```
 distributed over a group of cells they
 themselves purely at the electrical